layumi/University1652-Baseline/README.md

 │       ├── 4K_drone/
 ```

-We note that there are no ovelaps between 33 univeristies of training set and 39 univeristies of test set.
+We note that there are no overlaps between 33 univeristies of training set and 39 univeristies of test set.

 ## News
 **21 August 2020** The transfer learning code for Oxford and Paris is at [Here](https://github.com/layumi/cnnimageretrieval-pytorch/blob/master/cirtorch/examples/test_My1652model.py).